 The Brain Injury Association of America established its research grant program in 2019 with an overall goal of finding cures for brain injury.

-- Chronic brain injury (CBI) can cause neurodegenerative diseases, such as Parkinson’s Disease, Lewy Body Dementia, Chronic Traumatic Encephalitis and possibly Multiple Sclerosis and Alzheimer’s Disease.
-Typically there is a marked delay from injury to disease onset.
-What neurological processes are triggered by CBI that cause these diseases and how can the progression from injury to neurological disease be halted?
+- Chronic brain injury (CBI) can cause neurodegenerative diseases, such as Parkinson’s Disease, Lewy Body Dementia, Chronic Traumatic Encephalopathy and possibly Multiple Sclerosis and Alzheimer’s Disease.
+Typically, there is a marked delay from injury to disease onset.
+What neurological processes are triggered by brain injury that cause these chronic, progressive diseases and how can the progression from injury to neurological disease be halted?

 - Late Consequences of Childhood TBI.
-Childhood traumatic brain injury (TBI), even when mild, is associated with adult problems of behavioral regulation, such as addiction, criminal behavior, and socially inappropriate behavior.
+Childhood traumatic brain injury (TBI), even when mild, is associated with adult problems of behavioral regulation, (i.e., addiction, criminal behavior, socially inappropriate behavior).
 Is this relationship causal or does TBI mediate other bio/psycho/social processes?
 What factors create the risk of adult consequences from childhood TBI and how can that risk be diminished?

-- Moderate and severe brain injury reduces life expectancy by 9 years.
-Even after living to one year post-injury, persons with this severity of injury are 50 percent more likely to die than age, sex and race/ethnicity matched members of the general population.
+- Moderate and severe TBI reduces life expectancy by nine years.
+Even after living to one-year post injury, persons with this severity of injury are 50% more likely to die than age-, sex- and race/ethnicity-matched members of the general population.
 Causes of death involve all organ systems, not just those associated with behavioral or neurological pathology.
 What biological processes are responsible for this excess mortality and how can these relationships be ameliorated?